Samriddhisrv14/MovieLand/README.md

-# My React App
+# MovieLand

 ## 📌 Description
-My React App is a React-based application that allows users to search for a movie by name and view its release year.
+MovieLand is a React-based application that allows users to search for a movie by name and view its release year.
 The app provides a simple and user-friendly interface for quick movie information.

 ---